 Lastly, we checked the sole of each shoe.
 It's no surprise that softer rubber like the Stealth Mi6 used in the Freerider Contact is much more prone to scuffing and wear than harder material like the Vibram soles on the Giro Empire.
 In general, the most durable shoes have laces, heavier, burlier construction and stiffer rubber soles.

 There's a lot to consider when purchasing new shoes.
 Here we look at some of the most important performance aspects of mountain biking shoe to help you make a more informed decision about which shoe is the best for you.
-For more advice about what style of shoe you should get or whether you should choose clipless or flat pedal shoes, take a look at our Buying Advice article.

 — Jenn Sheridan